 - supervising and inspecting the work of data protection officers ('DPO') in order to verify their compliance with the provisions of the Law;

 - examining legislation relating to the protection of personal data and recommending amendments in accordance with internationally recognised standards;

-- raising awareness with regards to data protection by organising educational training and promoting personal data protection culture; and
+- raising data protection awareness by organising educational training and promoting a personal data protection culture; and

-- representing the Kingdom of Bahrain in international conferences as the body responsible for the protection of personal data.
+- representing the Kingdom of Bahrain in international conferences as the personal data protection regulator.

 The key terms which were defined under Article 1 of the Law are the following: